When a poor lawn has the proper grade and well-drained soil, it can be more easily improved through renovation, rather than complete reconstruction.

 4.Broadcast an organic based fertilizer while the aeration holes are exposed.

-5.Backfill the holes with Turface MVP to improve the soil structure.
+5.Backfill the holes with Profile soil modifier to improve the soil structure.

-6.Rake the area with a landscape rake until smooth.
+6.Rake the area with a rake until smooth.

-8. Spread the seed with a drop, broadcast, or hand-held whirlybird spreader.
+8. Spread the seed with a broadcast or hand-held "whirlybird" spreader.

-9.Cover the seed with grass straw mulch applied through the mulch roller.
+9.Cover the seed with Pro Time's grass straw mulch applied through the mulch roller.